If you are deciding between a Maine Coon vs Russian Blue, it might be hard to choose between two such gorgeous breeds.

-The Russian Blue is more susceptible to kidney and bladder problems, and like Maine Coons they can suffer from Polycystic Kidney Disease.
+By comparison, the Russian Blue is more susceptible to kidney and bladder problems, and like Maine Coons they can suffer from Polycystic Kidney Disease.

 Russian Blues love to eat, and they are more prone to obesity than the Maine Coon (source 1).

-The Russian Blue is a moderately intelligent cat breed that can also learn tricks or how to play fetch.
+By comparison, the Russian Blue is a moderately intelligent cat breed that can also learn tricks or how to play fetch.

 They are more content with regular toys, though, and do not need as much playtime as Maine Coons.
 Feathers attached to fishing poles are a sure-fire favorite!

 The Russian Blue is considered highly emotionally intelligent.
-Many Russian Blue owners find that their cat spends more time with them when they are sad or upset.
+Many Russian Blue owners find their cat spends more time with them when they are sad or upset.

 The Maine Coon is a moderately vocal cat with a soft voice.
 Instead of meowing, they usually squeak, chirp, and trill like a bird.

-The Russian Blue is a quiet breed.
+By comparison, the Russian Blue is a quiet breed.
 They meow like regular cats, but typically only to communicate their needs, particularly when it comes to food.